 This soundbar doesn't have height channels and doesn't support Atmos content.

 The Samsung HW-T550 has a lot of sound enhancement features, although it lacks room correction, which means it may sound a bit differently depending on the acoustics of your room.
 On the upside, it has four additional presets: Surround Sound, Game, Smart, and DTS Virtual:X. The Smart preset uses DRC (dynamic range compression) and acts as a dialogue enhancement feature.
 You also have access to a 7-band EQ with a few commands on the remote.
+Check out the Samsung HW-A550 if you want a bar with more EQ presets.

 The Samsung HW-T550 has a few inputs, but unfortunately, the manufacturer decided to take away the analog 3.5mm jack that was found on last year's 2019 Samsung HW-R550, which is unfortunate.